JeffDeCola/my-go-examples/OAuth-2.0-google-cloud-storage-api-over-NATS/README.md

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)

+## REFRESH TOKEN

+You only get refresh token once.
+So you must save it.
+User must revoke privlidges [here](https://myaccount.google.com/permissions) in order to get a new refresh token.

 ## HIGH-LEVEL VIEW

 This example expands on [OAuth-2.0-google-cloud-storage-api](https://github.com/JeffDeCola/my-go-examples/tree/master/OAuth-2.0-google-cloud-storage-api) and adds protobuf and NATS to pass auth code from `front-end` to -`back-end`.